 It’s not about you.
 Life insurance is something you do to protect those you love so they don’t suffer financially if your income is no longer there.
 Life insurance can be the only thing that stands between your loved ones and financial hardship.

-Life insurance is needed for the “what-ifs” in life.
-What if I died unexpectedly?
+Life insurance is needed for the “what ifs” in life.
+What if I die unexpectedly?
 Could my family continue to live in our home?
-Would my children have the funds to be able to attend college?
-Will my family have the funds on hand to pay for my funeral and final expenses?
+Would my children have the funds to attend college?
+Will my family have the funds on-hand to pay for my funeral and final expenses?
 Life insurance is there to provide financial help to those affected by the “what if” situations.

-There are two types of insurance, whole life and term insurance.
-The specifics of your life – your age, income, and other factors – will help determine which type of and how much life insurance is most appropriate for you.
-But one fact is always true – funds for your funeral and final expenses will always be needed.
-If the loss of your income would negatively impact those who depend on you, it may be prudent to add a term life policy to a whole life policy.
-Term life insurance can help your family financially if you should die during your peak earnings and asset accumulation years.
+There are two types of insurance; Whole Life and Term Insurance.
+The specifics of your life — your age, income, and other factors — will help determine which type of and how much life insurance is appropriate for you.
+But one fact is always true: Funds for your funeral and final expenses will always be needed.
+If the loss of your income would negatively impact those who depend on you, consider adding a term life policy to a whole life policy.
+Term life insurance can help your family if you die during your peak earnings and asset accumulation years.

-- Premiums never increase during your ownership of your whole life policy
+Premiums never increase during ownership of your whole life policy

 This rider can be added to a life insurance policy at no cost to the insured.
-The Accelerated Benefit pays fifty percent of the coverage face amount when the insured is diagnosed with a terminal illness and has a life expectancy of less than 12 months (24 months in IL, MA and WA).
+The Accelerated Benefit pays 50% of the coverage face amount when the insured is diagnosed with a terminal illness and has a life expectancy of less than 12 months (24 months in IL, MA, and WA).
 The policy premiums remain the same after payment of the Accelerated Benefit to the insured and the beneficiary receives the remainder of the policy proceeds upon death of the insured.

 American Income Life Insurance Company can help you decide which policy will best fit your family’s needs.
 With less money than you might think, you can protect your family when the inevitable occurs.